mal49/dumbproject/README.md

 - **PHP**: Version 7.4 or higher
 - **Browser**: Modern web browser with JavaScript enabled

-## Lab 9 - PHP Cookies Implementation

-This project includes a comprehensive implementation of PHP cookies for educational purposes:

-### What Was Implemented
-- ✅ **Remember Me checkbox** in login form
-- ✅ **Automatic login** using stored cookies
-- ✅ **Secure cookie handling** with HTTPOnly flags
-- ✅ **Cookie expiration management** (30-day persistence)
-- ✅ **Proper cookie clearing** on logout
-- ✅ **Interactive cookie demonstration** page

-### Key PHP Cookie Functions Used
-- `setcookie()` - Creating cookies with security settings
-- `$_COOKIE` - Reading cookie values
-- Cookie clearing using past expiration times

-### Testing the Cookie Features
-1. Login with "Remember me for 30 days" checked
-2. Logout and return to see automatic login
-3. Visit `/cookie_demo.php` for interactive cookie management
-4. Observe green notifications when auto-logged in

-### Cookie Security Features
-- HTTPOnly cookies prevent JavaScript access
-- Proper expiration times (30 days for remember me)
-- Clean cookie deletion on logout
-- Secure cookie path and domain settings

-## Security Notes
+## Security Features

-This is a basic demonstration system.
-For production use, consider:
-- Implementing password hashing
+- **Password Hashing**: Secure password storage using PHP's password_hash()
-- Adding input validation and sanitization
+- **Input Validation**: Comprehensive form validation and sanitization
-- Using CSRF protection
+- **CSRF Protection**: Cross-site request forgery protection for critical operations
-- Implementing proper session management
+- **Secure Cookies**: HTTPOnly cookies with proper expiration management
-- Adding SSL/HTTPS support
-- Using secure cookie flags (Secure, SameSite)
+- **Session Management**: Secure session handling with automatic cleanup

 ## License

-This project is created for educational purposes.
-Feel free to use and modify as needed for learning.
+This project is created for educational institutions.
+Feel free to use and modify as needed.